 --replace 1 as a parameter.

-Option 2: Use a GitHub, GitLab, or Bitbucket integration.
+Option 2: Use a GitHub, GitLab, Bitbucket, or Azure Repos integration.

 Most teams use version control systems like GitHub.
 Instead of pushing the file changes to both GitHub and Lokalise, you may set up an integration in Lokalise that would automatically fetch the files as soon as developers push the changes to the repository.